An introduction to the categorical p-adic Langlands program: Moduli stacks of global Langlands parameters and the cohomology of Shimura varieties

 \subsubsection{More general Shimura varieties}

-We return to the more general situation, i.e.~we do not assume anymore that $G$ is compact at infinity.
+We return to the more general situation, i.e.~we drop the assumption that $G$ is compact at infinity.
 In particular the locally symmetric spaces (Shimura varieties) $Y(K_f)$ can have cohomology in several degrees, and it is better to work with complexes rather than individual cohomology groups.
-We will assume throughout this section that the Shimura varieties are compact in order to avoid issues involving the boundary.
-Of course we expect that there are more general variants of the constructions and conjectures below.

-Again we fix split maximal tori $T_v$ and Borel subgroups $B_v$ at the places dividing $p$.
+Again we fix split maximal tori $T_v$ and Borel subgroups $B_v$ at the places dividing~ $p$.
 Let $\kappa=\prod_{v|p}\kappa_v:T\rightarrow L$ denote a locally analytic character.
 We fix $K^p$ and $I_v$ as above and let $K_f=K^p\times\prod_{v|p}I_v$.
-Then the representation defines a ``locally analytic" coefficient system again denoted by $W(\kappa)$ over $Y(K_f)$, see \cite[2.2, 3]{MR3692014} (the coefficient system $W(\kappa)$ is denoted $\mathscr{A}_\kappa$ in loc.~cit.).
-The cohomology complex $R\Gamma(Y(K_f),W(\kappa))$ is then equipped with an action of the Atkin--Lehner ring $\mathcal{A}^+(G)$. \begin{rem} The complex $R\Gamma(Y(K_f),W(\kappa))$ should be seen as an object in the derived category of solid $L$-vector spaces, in particular it is only well defined up to quasi-isomorphism.
+Then the representation defines a ``locally analytic" coefficient system again denoted by $W(\kappa)$ over $Y(K_f)$, see \cite[2.2, 3]{MR3692014} (the coefficient system $W(\kappa)$ is denoted $\mathscr{A}_\kappa$ in loc.\ cit.).
+The cohomology complex $R\Gamma(Y(K_f),W(\kappa))$ is then equipped with an action of the Atkin--Lehner ring $\mathcal{A}^+(G)$.
+Of course there is also a variant $W(\kappa^{\rm univ})$ of this construction involving the universal character $\kappa^{\rm univ}$. \begin{rem} The complex $R\Gamma(Y(K_f),W(\kappa))$ should be seen as an object in the derived category of solid $L$-vector spaces, in particular it is only well-defined up to quasi-isomorphism.
 Its cohomology groups are $L$-vector spaces of compact type.
-The action of $\mathcal{A}^+(G)$ should also be regarded as an action in the derived category, i.e.~the endomorphism defined by a given element is only well defined up to homotopy, etc. \end{rem} Similarly we can consider the completed cohomology, compare \cite[5]{Fu2021derivedeigenvar} for the discussion of this in the derived sense.
+The action of $\mathcal{A}^+(G)$ should also be regarded as an action in the derived category, i.e.~the endomorphism defined by a given element is only well-defined up to homotopy, etc. \end{rem} Similarly we can consider the completed cohomology, compare \cite[5]{Fu2021derivedeigenvar} for the discussion of this in the derived sense.
 Again we consider complexes instead of individual cohomology groups, that is we consider the complex